JeeheeHan/WPF-dashboard/README.md

 # Code Clinic excercise to make a real time dashboard
+#Using WPF